mert-othaw/mert-othaw/DT_EN_Preparation.md

 - Timer set with the scheduled time for a regulated flow of the design thinking module (see "schedule.md")
 - stopwatch
 - text
-- QR codes for download for Git software, GitHub or GitHub link to PC.
+- QR codes for download of Git software, GitHub or GitHub link to PC.
 - QR code for download POP app (app for prototyping) to mobile device.
 - QR code with link to homepage for MURAL (with or without recommended templates).
 - Survey (e.g. current status of teams).